-Unfortunately, no records exist to identify the people captured in the images.
-We would be very grateful if you can help us to identify any of them.
-Please add any information you may have to Flickr as a photo comment, or email firstname.lastname@example.org.
+Unfortunately, no written records exist to identify the people captured in the images.
+PRONI would be very grateful if you can help to identify any of them.
+Add any information you may have to Flickr as a photo comment, or email firstname.lastname@example.org.

 The PRONI Reference for the Cooper Collection is D1422.

 The Annesley Photographic Collection